nihzh/nihzh.github.io/docs/Liverpool/207-Database Development.md

 ```

 - Basic operations: consentrate at lower-level details (reads and writes) and their interaction over high-level (queries)
-	- read(X): reads a database item X into a program variable
+	- `read(X)`: reads a database item X into a program variable
-	- write(X): writes the value of program variable X into the database item named X
+	- `write(X)`: writes the value of program variable X into the database item named X
+	- `output(X)`: copy database item X from buffer to database
+	- `flush_log`: wuite log intries that are currently residing in main memory (buffer) to log
 - logical unit of procdessing using access operations
 	- Begin
 	- End